OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 Container Operations Basics
 ---------------------------

-This section shows examples of the most operations with the container runtime.
+This section shows examples of most operations with the container runtime.

 .. note::